oneapi-src/oneDAL/README.md

 ### Security <!-- omit in toc -->

 To report a vulnerability, refer to [Intel vulnerability reporting policy](https://www.intel.com/content/www/us/en/security-center/default.html).

+### Contribute <!-- omit in toc -->

+Report issues and make feature requests using [GitHub Issues](https://github.com/oneapi-src/oneDAL/issues).

+We welcome community contributions, so check our [contributing guidelines](CONTRIBUTING.md) to learn more.

 ### Feedback <!-- omit in toc -->